Albay7/Finals-Computational-and-Machine-Learning-Project/README.md

    - **Random Forest** (TF-IDF + sklearn)
 2. Enter text to classify
 3. View prediction with confidence scores
+4. Expand **Why this prediction?** to see top words that drove the decision (lift vs. other categories)
-4. Compare models with evaluation metrics:
+5. Compare models with evaluation metrics:
   - Accuracy, Precision, Recall, F1
   - Bootstrap 95% confidence intervals

 **Use Cases:**
 - Categorize news articles